 Different cross sections can be used above and below the maximum half-breadth line.
 Even more generality can be provided by allowing n and m to be functions of the axial distance x.
 The parameters a and b can also be functions of the planform shape and varied to study planform effects.
 Notice that when n = -1 the value of m can be used to control the slope of the sidewall at the crease line.
-Also, observe that large positive values of n drive the cross section shape to approach a rectangular or square shape.
+Also, observe that large positive values of n drives the cross section shape to approach a rectangular or square shape.

-Connecting various cross section shapes is part of the subject of lofting, described in Chapter 9 of the Applied Computational Aerodynamics notes.
-One of the few other textbook discussions is contained in Raymer, Aircraft Design: A Conceptual Approach, published by the AIAA, in his Chapter 7.
-Dan Raymer worked at North American Aviation (actually Rockwell), where Liming^{} literally wrote the book on the analytic definition of aircraft lines.
+Connecting various cross section shapes is part of the subject of lofting, described here in Chapter 9.
+One of the few other textbook discussions is contained in Raymer, Aircraft Design: A Conceptual Approach, published by the AIAA, in Chapter 7.
+Dan Raymer worked at North American Aviationn, where Liming literally wrote the book on the analytic definition of aircraft lines.